 Guess what, YouTube is free!
 No matter if you are a viewer or a content producer, it is just totally free.
 All you got to do is to create an account and start uploading videos.
 None of your storage is charged.
 From live-streaming to all access options, everything is free.

 Vimeo, on the other hand, has a bit of traditional pricing.
 While you can always sign-up and use the free tier, it does come with limitations.
-You will get a restricted upload space of 500mb per week which goes up to 25 GB per year.
+You will get a restricted upload space of 500 MB per week which goes up to 25 GB per year.
 No wonder you will get access to the basic stats and comments.
 For more add-ons, you’ll have to pay and choose from a plan of your choice.

 For YouTube, you’ll have to get 10,000 views on your channel to get paid.
 You can also get mid-roll ads, and pre-roll ads, sponsorships and paid videos.
 Vimeo is ad-free.
 They aim at user-friendly layout and ads are never user-friendly.

-4. Privacy Control:
+4. Privacy Control

 There can be times when you don’t wish to make your video visible to the whole world.
-It can be a training video, a v-log, a concept or something under process which still isn’t too ready to hit off the screen.
+It can be a training video, a vlog, a concept, or something under process which still isn’t too ready to hit off the screen.
 Well sadly, both the kings of video communities do not have strong privacy controls.

 What we see on the internet is massively ruled by Google.
 Like it or not, the content we watch or read on the internet is at the mercy of Google’s algorithms.
-This is the reason why YouTube’s videos are given a preference in search results than the videos from Vimeo.
+This is the reason why YouTube’s videos are given a preference in search results over the videos from Vimeo.
 Though it somewhat looks unfair, this is a fact.
 So in case you are someone who is looking to generate traffic from organic search, YouTube should probably be your pick.

 Whereas, if you are looking for more refined, directed traffic, Vimeo would be the best for you.
 Since they have a video-on-demand structure, Vimeo turns out to be a better player.
-For people who have an established base of the audience, Vimeo works magic.
+For people who have an established base of audience, Vimeo works magic.
 You can see more organic traffic than YouTube, on Vimeo.

 It’s all about your goals.
 Everything depends on the fact that who is going to consume your content and the type of it.
 Like whether it is a live shoot video, a screencast video, an animated explainer video, a slideshow or something else.
 At one front Youtube will steal the show for you while on other Vimeo will deliver you what you want.
 So make the goals clear, get the differences and analyse them, and then you are ready to shoot.